BDI — Basic Data Infrastructure

 Overview of BDI

-BDI is an architecture that enables services to allow unknown clients to access their APIs if these clients are known to, authenticated by, and authorized by other BDI services.
+The Basic Data Infastructure (BDI) is a framework that enables services to allow unknown clients to access their APIs if these clients are known to, authenticated by, and authorized by other BDI services.
 This allows networks of organizations, such as those in the logistics sector, to share data securely and efficiently without the need for an overarching organization to coordinate it all.
 BDI allows loose coupling of services, using standards where possible, but without requiring them.
 Even within this loose structure, BDI allows for secure and efficient access to APIs.

 Key Concepts and Components